Back

 View source

-• Adjustments to the product plan and EV supply chain to better reflect customer demand and regulatory changes.
+• Adjusting product plans and the EV supply chain in response to customer demand and regulatory changes.

 • Modifications to the estimation process for contractual warranty provisions.

-• Additional charges, predominantly from previous workforce reductions in Enlarged Europe.
+• Additional charges, predominantly from previous workforce reductions in Europe.

-• A $13 billion investment over four years in its U.S. operations, projected to create 5,000 jobs.
+• A $13 billion investment over four years in U.S. operations, projected to create 5,000 jobs.

 • The launch of 10 new products.